Two hours from Dubai, a World away: visiting Musandam on the Strait of Hormuz

 Another interesting spot in Nairobi and one that is connected with the origins of the city in the early 20th century, when European farmers started to grow coffee near what was then little more than a small settlement next to the railway line.

-Karen Blixen, a Danish writer, and his Swedish husband were two of those coffee farmers.
+Karen Blixen, a Danish writer, and her Swedish husband were two of those coffee farmers.
 Both moved to Nairobi from Europe just before the First World War and bought a coffee plantation.
 Blixen subsequently memorialized her experiences in the book “Out of Africa”, which in the 1980s was made into a Hollywood blockbuster movie starring Meryl Streep and Robert Redford.

 The house in which Blixen lived all those years has been preserved (as well as some of its grounds) has been turned into a museum and can be visited.